EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 ##Arguments

 <b>id</b>
 ID of the LA channel or the cluster LA channel to which you want to bind interfaces.
-Specify an LA channel in LA/x notation or a cluster LA channel in CLA/x notation, where x can range from 1 to 4.
+Specify an LA channel in LA/x notation, where x can range from 1 to 8 or a cluster LA channel in CLA/x notation or  Link redundant channel in LR/x notation , where x can range from 1 to 4.

 <b>ifnum</b>
 Interfaces to be bound to the LA channel of a NetScaler appliance or to the LA channel of a cluster configuration.